kyma-project/kyma/docs/kyma/05-05-profiles.md

 type: Configuration
 ---

 The Kyma Operator allows you to use pre-defined profiles to install or upgrade Kyma.
-To install Kyma using a profile, you must specify the **spec.profile** attribute in the [Installation custom resource](#custom-resource-installation) (CR).
+Currently supported profiles are:
+- Evaluation - a profile with limited resources that you can use for trial purposes
+- Production - a profile with full resource that you can use on production

 The profile is a subset of the chart's `values.yaml` defined in the `profile-{name}.yaml` file at the component chart root folder.
 For example, the `profile-evaluation.yaml` file defines settings for the `evaluation` profile.
 Values from the profile override settings from `values.yaml`.
 A profile can override not only a section but also the whole file, if required.
 If the profile file is not present, the Kyma Operator will use the default set of values from the `values.yaml` file.
-Currently supported profiles are:
-- Evaluation
-- Production

 For example, the following fragment of the `values.yaml` file defines the **limitRange** settings: